 Oral appliances for OSA (obstructive sleep apnea) have several advantages over other forms of therapy which include being comfortable, easy to wear, portable, and non-invasive.

 If you or someone you love snores, you are just one of the more than 40% of adults that snore.
 Snoring increases with age and weight and this usually bothers the bed partner more than the snorer.
 Snoring is simply the sound of a partially obstructed airway during sleep.
 Snoring by itself is harmless.
 However, it can be the sign of a very serious medical condition known as obstructive sleep apnea (not always the case).
 As mentioned before, Oral Appliance opens the airway and decreases snoring.
 Call our office today for a FREE consultation to see if this will work for you.

 What Is OSA (Obstructive Sleep Apnea)?

-Obstructive Sleep Apnea (OSA) Obstructive sleep apnea happens during sleep when the tongue and soft palate falls to the back of the throat and completely block the airway.
+Obstructive Sleep Apnea (OSA) Obstructive sleep apnea happens during sleep when the tongue and soft palate fall to the back of the throat and completely block the airway.
 This shuts off oxygen intake and you can’t breathe.
-Your sleep then gets interrupted many times during the night and results in a poor night’s sleep.
+Your sleep then gets interrupted many times during the night and resulting in a poor night’s sleep.

 People with OSA are constantly tired, fall asleep easily during the day, are irritable, have trouble concentrating, exhibit impotency and sexual dysfunction, and can have bad breath.
 It is estimated that OSA affects up to 40 million Americans with less than 10% of OSA sufferers diagnosed.